 About the Author

-Editor, Sleep Around Points™
+Founder & Editor, Sleep Around Points™

 Michael grew up in Windermere, Florida, minutes from Walt Disney World, where Horizons and the original Alien Encounter shaped a lifelong obsession with the parks.
 He now lives in Celebration, Florida, and visits the parks multiple times a week, with EPCOT as his home base.
 His guides combine that firsthand local knowledge with Sleep Around Points' set of advanced tools built specifically for Disney travelers and Disney Vacation Club members.